Die-Spengergasse/course-wmc-5sem/20_Typescript/40_Typescript_Language.md

 }
 ```

 ### Special Types
+Special types in TypeScript are designed for specific scenarios where standard types like `string`, `number`, or `boolean` are not adequate.

 - **Never**: A type for functions that never return.
 ```typescript
 function throwError(message: string): never {